Careers Education, Information and Guidance

 CEIAG enables the pupils to make impartial, informed, balanced and appropriate decisions about many key areas of their future development, progression and career pathways.
 CEIAG at The Observatory School is completely impartial and it enables CEIAG to be delivered in an objective and balanced manner by all staff so that each pupil receives exactly the same opportunities to explore potential pathways.
 CEIAG is delivered across the curriculum and through our Career Days.
-We also have a dedicated CEIAG Adviser in school along with a Careers Drop-In room, which is available for every pupil.

 In addition to this, any advice or guidance given to pupils is personalised and appropriate.
 The Observatory School also believes that working with outside agencies is an invaluable part of the CEIAG curriculum on offer.

 - To equip pupils with the necessary decision-making skills about future progression and their destination when they leave The Observatory School

 - To ensure all Pupil Premium pupils receive further impartial and independent guidance from an external Careers Advisor.

 - To ensure pupils are well equipped for the next stage of their education, training or employment.

 - To ensure pupils are tracked beyond The Observatory School (Boomerang) and that they do not become NEET (not in education, employment or training).